in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-ec2-for-architects.md

 ---
 layout:     post
-title:      EC2 - For Architects - Certified Associate - AWS Certification
+title:      EC2 Elastic Compute Cloud - For Architects - AWS Certification
 date:       2020-06-06 12:31:19
 summary:    Let's get a quick overview of EC2 from an AWS Architects certification perspective.
 We will look at important certification questions regarding EC2 Architecture.
 categories:  AWS_CLOUD EC2